-The rate of TCF reduction increased with increasing time from 15 to 60 min and relatively complete reduction of TCF was obtained within 60 min (Fig. 6).
-As well as, the effect of TCF concentration on the efficiency of the UV/S-ARP, reaction kinetic was investigated and the results including the values of R2 were presented in Table 1.
+The rate of TCF reduction increased by increasing time from 15 to 60 min, and relatively complete reduction of TCF was obtained within 60 min (Fig. 6).
+As well as the effect of TCF concentration on the efficiency of the UV/S-ARP, reaction kinetics was investigated, and the results, including the values of R2 ,were presented in Table 1.
 As it is obvious, the reaction rate coefficients decrease from 0.07 to 0.042 L/min with increasing TCF concentration from 2 to 10 mg/L, respectively.
 In pseudo-first-order kinetics, the degradation rate (robs) has a direct proportionality with the pollutant concentration.
-Thereby, as TCF concentration increases the degradation rate is also higher.
-In this study the higher degradation rate occurs for 10 mg/l concentration (robs=0.42 mg L-1 min-1).
-This results are reasonable since the existence of more TCF concentrations increases the probability of contact between the sulfite radicals, UV radiation and TCF pesticide.

-Our results demonstrated that the initial concentrations used can be removed at the desired time, i.e. 60 minutes of contact time with acceptable efficiency, although the removal rate is higher at lower concentrations, but this process is able to degrade and remove the highest concentration of the test concentration, i.e. 10 mg/l, well from the water solution.
+Therefore, as TCF concentration increases, the degradation rate is also higher.
+The higher degradation rate occurs for 10 mg/l concentration (robs=0.42 mg L-1 min-1).
+These results are reasonable since more TCF concentrations increase the probability of contact among the sulfite radicals, UV radiation, and TCF pesticide.
+Our results showed that the initial concentrations used can be removed at the desired time, i.e., 60 minutes of contact time with acceptable efficiency, although the removal rate is higher at lower concentrations, this process can degrade and remove the highest concentration of the test concentration, i.e., 10 mg/l, well from the water solution.
 In this regard, other studies can be performed to evaluate the ability of this process to remove higher concentrations, or economic studies can be studied to compare this process in the removal of different concentrations.

-The result of our study show that increasing the concentration of TCF results in a decrease of efficiency and kobs.
-These results are consistent with study reported by Entezari et al. (2019).
-The reasons for the decrease in efficiency with increasing the concentration of TCF can be the lack of reaction time between reductive agent and TCF, lack of the reductive radicals for higher concentrations, and reduction of radical production due to adsorption of high proportion of UV radiation by contaminant.
+Our study shows that increasing the concentration of TCF results in a decrease in efficiency and kobs.
+These results are consistent with the study reported by Entezari et al. (2019).
+The reasons for the decrease in efficiency with increasing the concentration of TCF can be the lack of reaction time between reductive agent and TCF, lack of the reductive radicals for higher concentrations, and reduction of radical production due to adsorption of the high proportion of UV radiation by contaminant.

 3.2.4 Effect of UV radiation intensity

-For radiation intensities of 540, 1091 and 1281 μW/cm2, the reduction efficiencies were obtained 74, 98.4 and 98.7, respectively (Fig. 7).
+For the radiation intensities of 540, 1091 and 1281 μW/cm2, the reduction efficiencies were obtained 74, 98.4 and 98.7, respectively (Fig. 7).

-Considering that there was no significant efficiency increase for 1091 and 1280 μW/cm2 radiation intensities, so 1091 μW/cm2 radiation intensity was selected as a suitable option both technically and economically (to save energy consumption).
-In this study, the removal efficiency increased by increasing the radiation intensity from 540 to 1091 μW/cm2.
-This phenomenon is explained by the fact that with increasing the intensity of UV light, the number of effective radicals produced is increased and also the amount of photolysis of the pollutant is increased as a result of the removal efficiency of TCF pesticide.
+Considering there was no significant efficiency increase for 1091 and 1280 μW/cm2 radiation intensities, so 1091 μW/cm2 radiation intensity was selected as a suitable option both technically and economically (to save energy consumption).
+The removal efficiency increased by increasing the radiation intensity from 540 to 1091 μW/cm2.
+This phenomenon is explained by the fact that by increasing the intensity of UV light, the number of effective radicals produced is increased, and the amount of photolysis of the pollutant is increased as a result of the removal efficiency of TCF pesticide.
 These results are in agreement with the previously reported research for other organic pollutants in water solutions.
-According to studies conducted by others, the increase in the removal efficiency of pollutants with increase of UV radiation intensity in the ARP may be due to increasing photolysis rate and increase of reductive radicals.
-In this study, with increasing the light intensity of UV from 1091 μW/cm2 to 1280 μW/cm2, significant difference was not observed in the decomposition efficiency, which can be due to the sufficient light intensity of the UV radiation to produce the radicals required for decomposition.
+According to studies conducted by others, the increase in the removal efficiency of pollutants with the increase of UV radiation intensity in the ARP may be due to increasing photolysis rate and increase of reductive radicals.
+By increasing the light intensity of UV from 1091 μW/cm2 to 1280 μW/cm2, a significant difference was not observed in the decomposition efficiency which can be due to the sufficient light intensity of the UV radiation to produce the radicals required for decomposition.

 3.3.
 Indirect identification of reducing agents